bioinformaticsdotca/HT-Biology_2017/Pathways/module15_lab.md

 o	Click on “Signaling by EGFR” or your favourite pathway.
 o	Right-click on highlighted pathway name to display drop-down menu, select “Show Diagram” to display Signaling by EGFR pathway.
 o	Right-click on highlighted pathway name to display drop-down menu, select “Analyze Pathway Enrichment”
-o	Upload/Browse “GBM_genelist.txt” into Reactome Pathway Enrichment Analysis, and click “OK”.
+o	Upload/Browse [Genelist_GBM.txt](https://raw.githubusercontent.com/bioinformaticsdotca/HT-Biology_2017/master/Pathways/module13_lab/Genelist_GBM.txt) into Reactome Pathway Enrichment Analysis, and click “OK”.

 1. What are the most significant biological pathways when the FDR Filter is set to 0.05? o	Hint: Right-click on selected pathway in Table Panel, and click “View in Diagram”.
 Purple-coloured nodes reflect hits in the dataset.
 Right-click on highlighted nodes to invoke additional features.